Gum Disease Treatment San Antonio

 Woman pointing to her gums after gum disease treatment in San Antonio

-According to the National Institute of Dental and Craniofacial Research, it is estimated that in 2022, almost 50% of U.S. adults between the ages of 45 and 64 suffer from some form of gum disease.
+According to the National Institute of Dental and Craniofacial Research, it is estimated that in 2022, almost 50% of U.S. adults between the ages of 45 and 64 suffered from some form of gum disease.
 Alongside tooth decay as one of the most prevalent oral health problems, gum disease affects more than just your teeth and gums.
-It is known to be a common link to more than 60 other health conditions (i.e., diabetes, heart disease, Alzheimer’s, etc.).
-If you notice that your gums are swelling, bleeding, or appear tender to the touch, don’t wait to call our dental office to schedule an appointment to discuss gum disease treatment in San Antonio.
+It is known to be a common link to more than 60 other health conditions (i.e., diabetes, heart disease, Alzheimer’s, etc.)!
+If you notice that your gums are swollen, bleeding, or tender to the touch, don’t wait to call our San Antonio dental office to schedule an appointment to discuss gum disease treatment options.

 Why Choose Orbis Dental Group for Gum Disease Treatment?